Photo credits: Blackbird Baking Company

 If you’re here during the morning, get the signature Sourdough Bread, which has a chewy crust and pillowy inside and is one of the most popular items available at Emmer.
 Simplicity can be incredibly tasty, especially with their Butter Croissant.
 You’ll love it at the first bite for its flakiest outer layer with a very crunchy yet airy texture!

 The Pistachio Croissant is even more popular.
 Not only is it coated on top with Sicilian pistachios, but also find them generously filled within the pastry as well.
-In case you’re looking for the ultimate brunch sandwich, you’ll want to give their Roasted Beef Sandwich a try!
+In case you’re looking for the ultimate brunch sandwich, you’ll want to give their Roast Beef Sandwich a try!

 What to order: Sourdough Bread, Butter Croissant, Pistachio Croissant, Roasted Beef Sandwich